In the span of just 15 years, scientists have documented native lizards evolving rapidly in response to pressure from an invasive species.

 Scientists working in Florida have documented the high-speed evolution of a native lizard species, in only 15 years, in response to pressure from an invading lizard species.

 After contact with the invasive brown anole lizards, the native green anole lizards began perching higher in the trees.
 With each generation, their feet have changed to become better at gripping the thinner, smoother branches found higher up.

 According to the research team, the change occurred at an astonishing pace.
 Within a few months of first contact, native lizards began shifting to higher perches.
 Over the course of just 15 years and 20 generations, the green anoles’ toe pads had become noticeably larger, with more sticky scales.

+The sight of these lizards evolving so rapidly has astonished observers.
 “We did predict that we’d see a change, but the degree and quickness with which they evolved was surprising,” said Yoel Stuart, a researcher in the Department of Integrative Biology at The University of Texas at Austin and lead author of the study.

 People have generally thought of evolution as a long and slow process, but the evolutionary arms race taking place between the native green anole lizards and invasive brown anole lizards in Florida indicate that life can evolve in response to environmental pressures much more rapidly than previously believed.